balajimurugesan2016/co2emission/README.md

  1. Unpack the application from zip and extract.
  2. Navigate to the main directory where the sources are present,    where you see the POM.xml file
  3. Execute **mvn clean install** or **mvn clean install -DskipTests**(skip tests)  from the command line., This will install dependencies for you(make sure to connect to the internet)
- 4. Execute **mvn test** if you want to run the unit test separately
+ 4. Execute **mvn test** if you want to run the unit tests separately
  5. To execute the program use **mvn exec:java -Dexec.mainClass="com.sap.co2calculator.main.C02EmissionCalculator" -Dexec.args="--transportation-method train --distance 14.5  --output kg"**

 **If you prefer eclipse Dev 2019-12 for Java**